Quincy Injury Lawyer

 When any type of injury occurs as a result of negligence or a person or company’s failure to fulfill legal requirements for safety, the victim or his surviving family members may pursue a claim for monetary compensation.
 An experienced personal injury lawyer can help those who have been hurt to pursue a damage claim so they can recover the money they may be entitled to under Massachusetts law.

-Schedule your free consultation with a Quincy personal injury lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Quincy personal injury lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.